fabiofabrizi/pands-project/README.md

 3) Why Python can be used to learn about the data

 ## Background

 From looking at the many blogs/articles written on Fisher's Iris data set, the common theme amongst all of them is:

 [1] A dataset
 [2] Python script(s) to analyse that dataset in order to make sense of the data and/or identify any patterns.

 ## Research

 [1] The Mother

 I have no background in horticulture - the furthest my expertise extends to is mowing the grass and a small herb garden.
-However, my mother is a keen gardener, she told me about a scenario that occurs fairly often with her.
+However, my mother is a keen gardener, she told me about a scenario that occurs fairly often with her:
 1) She wants to find out what type of plant/tree/flower/etc she's come across
 2) She takes a picture and some measurements and any other relevant information (acidity of soil, type of shade, etc.)
 3) She then emails RHS (Royal Horticultural Society - she lives in the UK)
 4) Within a few days, someone has responded with the answer.

-So there's a concrete example of a data set point being checked against the data set (or many) in order to produce an answer.
+So there's a real-life example of a data set point being checked against a data set (or many) in order to produce an answer.

 [2] The internet - specific links are inluded in the python files and/or in the 'References' section below.
 When one googles 'Iris data set' there's lots of results - Too many for me to examine every single one.